minepy/mictools/README.rst

 ``strength``
   Compute the strength (MIC_e).

-Run ``mictools SUBCOMMAND --help`` for the documentation for each specific step.
+Run ``mictools SUBCOMMAND --help`` for the documentation of each specific step.

 Tutorial
 ^^^^^^^^